Polly McLarry

 Howard Zell "Polly" McLarry (March 25, 1891 – November 4, 1971), was an American baseball player who played infielder in the Major Leagues from 1912 to 1915.
 He played for the Chicago Cubs and Chicago White Sox.
-During the 1912 season, McLarry played in 2 games with the Chicago White Sox, only saw one at bat per game, and failed to record a hit or reach base safely.
-McLarry played in 68 games for the Chicago Cubs playing first and second base.
+During the 1912 season, McLarry played in two games with the Chicago White Sox, only saw one at bat per game, and failed to record a hit or reach base safely.
+McLarry played in 68 games for the Chicago Cubs during 1915 as a first and second baseman.